-C.1.2 Reserving Risk Risk Definition
+C.1.2 Reserving Risk

-The estimation of loss reserves is subject to uncertainty due to the fact that the settlement of claims that arise before the balance sheet date is dependent on future events and developments.
-There are many factors that would cause loss reserves to increase or decrease, which include, but are not limited to emerging claims and coverage issues, changes in the legislative, regulatory, social and economic environment and unexpected changes in loss inflation.
+Reserving risk represents the risk that loss reserves established to cover losses already incurred are insufficient.
+The estimation of loss reserves is subject to uncertainty as the settlement of claims that arise before the Balance Sheet date is dependent on future events and developments.
+There are many factors that would cause reserves to increase or decrease, which include, but are not limited to, emerging claims and coverage issues, changes in legislative, regulatory, social and economic environment and unexpected changes in loss inflation.

-The AXIS Capital reserve framework is designed to ensure that the process of establishing reserves is supported by appropriate governance structure and reserving risk management practices including processes and controls over the reserving cycle and internal and external independent assessment of the adequacy of loss reserves.
+The AXIS Capital reserve framework is designed to ensure that the process of establishing reserves is supported by appropriate governance structure and reserving risk management practices including robust governance, processes and controls over the reserving cycle and internal and external independent assessment of the adequacy of loss reserves.
 The Company calculates reserves for losses and loss expenses ("loss reserves") in accordance with actuarial best practice based on substantiated methodologies and assumptions.
 In addition, the Company has a well established processes in place for determining loss reserves, which the Company ensures are consistently applied.
 The Company's loss reserving process demands data quality and reliability and requires a quantitative and qualitative review of overall reserves and individual large claims.

-SCR Coverage Scenario Testing - Insurance Risk
+C.1.3 SCR Coverage Scenario Testing - Insurance Risk

 SII SCR coverage scenario testing is performed on an annual basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios including insurance risk.
-A summary of the testing performed for insurance risk as at 31 December 2024 is provided in section C.8.
+A summary of the stress testing for insurance risk as at 31 December 2024 is provided in section C.8.